langurmonkey/website-source/content/blog/2023/jpegxl-vs-avif.md

 - JXL offers lossless recompression of JPEG images.
 This is important for compatibility, as you can re-encode JPEG images into JXL for a 30% reduction in file size for free.
 AVIF has no such feature.
 - JXL has a maximum of 32 bits per channel.
 AVIF supports up to 10.
 - JXL is more resilient to generation loss.[^4]
-- JXL supports progressive decoding, which is essential in web delivery, IMO.
+- JXL supports progressive decoding, which is essential for web delivery, IMO.
 AVIF has no such feature.
 - AVIF is notoriously based on the AV1 video encoder.
 That makes it far superior for animated image sequences, outperforming JXL in this department by a wide margin.
 However, JXL also supports this feature.
 - AVIF is supported in most major browsers.
 This includes Chrome (and derivatives) and Firefox (and forks).
 JXL is supported by almost nobody right now.
 Only **Thorium**, **Pale Moon**, **LibreWolf**, **Waterfox**, **Basilisk** and **Firefox Nightly** incorporate it.
 Most of these are community-maintained forks of Firefox.
 That is a big downside for adoption, as I already ranted about in [this post](/blog/2022/jpeg-xl-chrome).
 - Both formats support transparency and wide gamut (HDR).